 The HEIghten online test administration system offers a zoom capability that allows all test takers to magnify the screen display and to reverse foreground and background colors (changing black-on-white to white-on-black and vice versa) when desired.

-Starting in February 2016, institutions can request braille, large print and audio formats of the HEIghten assessments for students with low vision.
+Institutions can request braille, large print and audio formats of the HEIghten assessments for students with low vision.
 If a reader is required, you must contact ETS to request a reader script for the test.

 Requests for alternate formats must be made in advance to allow ETS time to process the request and create the necessary materials.
 Suggested timeframes are as follows: